Riverside Legacy

 Custom

-RIVERSIDE LEGACY is a custom project created by EIP to support the goals of the Regional Conservation Authority (RCA) in Western Riverside County to protect land, plants, and species in one of the fastest-growing regions in the U.S. EIP’s custom solutions provide customers with innovative approaches to outside-the-box restoration and conservation projects based on the specific needs and demands of each unique situation.
+RIVERSIDE LEGACY is a custom portfolio of projects created by EIP to support the goals of the Regional Conservation Authority (RCA) in Western Riverside County to protect land, plants, and species.

-In 2017, EIP began to evaluate potential projects within the MSHCP that would allow for responsible economic development while simultaneously contributing significant conservation acreage to the Authority’s ownership.
-EIP has now acquired several properties with significant acreage that meet MSHCP criteria, including the site of the extraordinary 2019 poppy bloom that received national attention.
+In 2017, EIP began to evaluate potential projects within the MSHCP area that would allow for responsible economic development while simultaneously contributing conservation acreage to the Plan.
+EIP has since acquired a portfolio of properties that strike the balance of facilitating critical conservation land into the Plan, while also providing economic development opportunities on non-priority conservation lands that provide jobs, tax revenues, amenities and other benefits to local communities and jurisdictions.

 Our Partners